-Board Members are appointed by the Department for Regional Development on the basis of open public advertisement.
+Board Members are appointed by the Department for Infrastructure on the basis of open public advertisement.
 The number of Board members, including the Chairman and Chief Executive Officer, may be no less than ten and no more than fifteen and up to four Board Members shall be members of Belfast City Council.

 The duties of Board Members are akin to those of a company director, in particular to be accountable for the proper exercise of the statutory and administrative requirements placed upon them.
-In addition Board Members are required to:

 - Ensure high standards of corporate governance.